This website page was last edited in July 2020.

 Circadian rhythms/body clock

 Our natural body clock is affected by many things, including daylight and daytime activities.
-When you are stuck indoors it is hard to get the external cues we all require to keep our body clock in rhythm, and you may find that your sleep pattern becomes more erratic.
-In order to give your body the best chance of staying in normal time, consider following these tips:
+When you spend more time indoors it is hard to get the external cues we all need to keep our body clock in rhythm.
+You may find that your sleep pattern becomes more unsettled.
+To give your body the best chance of staying in normal time, thinki about using these tips:

-- Although the temptation is to allow your routine to slide if you have nowhere to go, we recommend sticking to your normal wake and sleep times as much as possible.
+- It is tempting to allow your routine to slide, we recommend sticking to your normal wake and sleep times as much as possible.

 - Limit lie-ins to the weekend, and make sure that everyone wakes up no more than one hour later than you would on a normal/school day.

 - Get some exercise during the day.
-If you can go outside then this is best, however if this is not possible then try to use the spaces in your home creatively.
-Follow an exercise video together as a family, set up an obstacle course in your living room, or make up some games that involve jumping/skipping/running.
+Going outside is best, but if this is not possible, try to use the spaces in your home creatively.
+Follow an exercise video together as a family, set up an obstacle course in your living room, or make up some games that involve jumping, skipping or running.
 When we have less physical activity in the day, we often find it harder to get to sleep, and sleep quality may be worse.

 - At night, make sure you are closing the curtains/blinds and dimming the lights at the same time every day.
 Keep your calming bedtime routine the same as you normally would.
-There may understandably be an increase in screen time during the day at the moment, however we still recommend turning off screens for one hour before bedtime if you can.
+There may understandably be an increase in screen time during the day at the moment.
+We still recommend turning off screens for the hour before bedtime if you can.
 Switch instead to hand-eye co-ordination activities such as drawing or puzzles.

 Anxiety and worry about COVID19

-Many children might be feeling anxious and worried at this time, which may affect their sleep quality.
+Many children might be feeling anxious and worried, which may affect the quality of their sleep.
 This is understandable and normal as we are in extraordinary circumstances.
 In fact, feeling totally relaxed and at ease at all times may not be realistic.
 If you find that this anxiety and worry is impacting on bedtime or sleep, here are some tips to try and manage this:

 - Start by acknowledging your child’s feelings, and letting them know that their reaction is normal.